 (PRESS RELEASE) Neurotrack, the leader in science-backed cognitive health solutions, announced today the launch of the first ever three-minute digital cognitive assessment that enables providers to quickly screen for cognitive decline and impairment which can be an early indicator of neurodegenerative diseases such as Alzheimer’s during their annual wellness exam.
 This solution could increase the number of annual cognitive assessments completed and provide additional opportunities for early intervention.

-In a sample survey of adults with either Medicare Advantage (MA) or fee-for service Medicare, only about a quarter of those enrolled say they received an evaluation (link to citation), despite CMS guidelines that require cognitive assessments as part of annual wellness visits for Medicare beneficiaries enrolled in Part B.
+In a sample survey of adults with either Medicare Advantage (MA) or fee-for service Medicare, only about a quarter of those enrolled say they received an evaluation, despite CMS guidelines that require cognitive assessments as part of annual wellness visits for Medicare beneficiaries enrolled in Part B.

 Neurotrack’s digital exam has been designed to fit easily within a typical primary care annual wellness visit or alternately empower patients to independently assess their cognitive health and share the results with their providers.
 The easy-to-use assessment can identify patients with cognitive impairment in just three minutes, with better accuracy compared to traditional methods and uses culturally-agnostic symbols and numbers to reduce bias in testing for those with other languages, backgrounds, and cultures.
 For providers, it offers a scalable way to screen patients for potential cognitive issues, regardless of symptoms.